CPK Insurance

 Yes, for employers with five or more employees.
 Most food manufacturing operations exceed this threshold and must carry workers' compensation coverage.

-Commercial property insurance covers wind and storm damage including tornadoes.
+Commercial property insurance can help cover wind and storm damage including tornadoes.
 Review your policy for specific deductibles and coverage limits related to named storms.

 Costs depend on facility size, revenue, employee count, product types, and distribution scope.
 Alabama premiums tend to be below the national average due to lower property values, but severe weather exposure can increase rates.

-Standard product liability covers claims from contaminated or defective products.
-Product recall insurance is a separate coverage that pays for the logistics of a recall — it's recommended for manufacturers distributing across multiple states.
+Standard product liability can help cover claims from contaminated or defective products.
+Product recall insurance is a separate coverage that pays for the logistics of a recall, it's recommended for manufacturers distributing across multiple states.

 You'll need product liability insurance that covers claims in all states where your products are sold.
 Many retailers and distributors require certificates of insurance showing adequate product liability limits before they'll carry your products.